-The default recovery interval is 300 seconds.

-A cause (all, bpduguard and so forth) is defined as the reason that the error-disabled state occurred.
+Note Though visible in th supported. e command-line help strings, the storm-control and unicast-flood keywords are not Defaults Recovery is disable The default recover r interval is 300 seconds.
+Command Modes Global configuration ı Command History Release Modification j 12.2(25)EX This command was introduced.
+Usage Guidelines A cause (all, bpduguard and so forth) is defined as the reason that the error-disabled state occurred.
 When a cause is detected on an interface, the interface is placed in error-disabled state, an operational state similar to link-down state.
 If you do not enable errdisable recovery for the cause, the interface stays in error-disabled state until you enter a shutdown and no shutdown interface configuration command.
 If you enable the recovery for a cause, the interface is brought out of the error-disabled state and allowed to retry the operation again when all the causes have timed out.

-Otherwise, you must enter the shutdown then no shutdown commands to manually recover an interface from the error-disabled state

-This example shows how to enable the recovery timer for the BPDU guard error-disabled cause:

-Switch(config) # errdisable recovery cause bpduguard

-This example shows how to set the timer to 500 seconds:

-Switch(config)# errdisable recovery interval 500

-You can verify your settings by entering the show errdisable recovery privileged EXEC command.

-Command Description show errdisable recovery Displays errdisable recovery timer information. show interfaces status err-disabled Displays interface status or a list of interfaces in error-disabled state.
+Otherwise, you mus from the error-disal enter the shutdown then no shutdown commands to manually recover an interface led state Examples This example shows how to enable the recovery timer for the BPDU guard error-disabled cause: Switch(config)# errdisable recovery cause bpduguard This example shows how to set the timer to 500 seconds: Switch(config)# errdisable recovery interval 500 You can verify you: settings by entering the show errdisable recovery privileged EXEC command.
+Related Commands Command Description show errdisable r covery Displays errdisable recovery timer information. show interfaces st tus Displays interface status or a list of interfaces in error-disabled state.